Connection Strategies

 Excitatory/Inhibitory Ratio

-The percentage of connections that should be excitatory vs inhibitory.
-This setting only affects neurons with Both polarity (the default).
-Pre-polarized neurons (explicitly set to Excitatory or Inhibitory) will always maintain their polarity regardless of this setting.
+All connection strategies set the percentage of connections that should be excitatory vs inhibitory.
+This setting only affects nonpolar neurons (the default).
+Excitatory and inhibitory neurons will always maintain their polarity constraint regardless of this setting.

 Every connection strategy automatically respects the polarity of source neurons:

-- Synapses from Both polarity neurons (default) follow the excitatory/inhibitory ratio
+- Synapses from nonpolar neurons (default) follow the excitatory/inhibitory ratio

-Simple Case (Non-Polar Neurons): When all source neurons have Both polarity (the default), this straightforwardly sets what percentage of weights will be positive (excitatory) vs negative (inhibitory).
+When all source neurons are nonpolar (the default), the ratio straightforwardly sets what percentage of weights will be positive (excitatory) vs negative (inhibitory).
+Most workflows use nonpolar neurons, where the excitatory/inhibitory ratio setting controls the balance of positive and negative weight signs.